linode/docs/docs/products/compute/compute-instances/guides/configuration-profiles/index.md

 When adding or editing a configuration profile on a Compute Instance, the following settings are available:

 - **Virtual Machine:** VM mode determines whether devices inside your virtual machine are *paravirtualized* or *fully virtualized*.
-Here are the drivers used for various device in each mode:
+Here are the drivers used for various devices in each mode:

     | Device | Paravirtualization | Full virtualization |
     | -- | -- | -- |